Global Business Practicum

 - Other non-FBE students are not eligible to apply for any FBE practicum subjects without the prior approval of the Subject Coordinator.
 Proof of approval must be emailed to mbs-practicums@unimelb.edu.au before the application close date.
 Late approval submissions will not be accepted and applications without the required approval will be withdrawn.
 Please note: students undertaking the Master of Commerce (Finance) are generally ineligible to apply, due to limited elective options available in the course.

-- Students who have already completed one Graduate Practicum subject may apply to take another but will be placed on a waiting list and only offered a place based on availability
+- Students who have already completed the Business Practicum subject (BUSA90473) may submit an expression of interest to participate in the Global Business Practicum, but will be placed on a waiting list and only offered a place based on availability.

 -